 Risk is a part of life.
-Everything we do has risk involved.
+Everything we do has some type of risk involved.
 With investing it’s critical to manage the risks.

 Types of risk

 The main types of risk to be aware of as in investor is Credit risk, interest rate risk, liquidity risk, reinvestment risk, inflation risk, exchange rate risk, and finally event risk.